D3vil-Design/K1-Hardware-Mods/K1 5015 Ben Fans/README.md

 # INSTRUCTIONS

-1. Remove the four M4 (or M5 🤨) screws holding the bed plate down (pictured)
+1. Remove the four M4 (or M5 🤨) screws holding the bed plate down (pictured below)
 2. Remove the front 4 M3x6mm screws on the pressure sensor
 3. Mount the brackets using M3x20mm screws
 4. Solder the fan cables into a Y-splitter (parallel)